Manual for operating RoboDIMM

 6. Make sure the focus mechanism is not at one extreme (inward = upper limit, outward = lower limit)

 of its movement.
-Move it to mid-range if necessary.
+Move it (with the hand-held focus controller) to the default mark if necessary.

-7. Once telescope is reliably parked and slewing speed is 2, it is ready for attempted use that night.
+7. Once telescope is reliably parked and slewing speed is set to 2, it is ready for attempted use that night.

 Set the mosaic size to 5000 to improve chances of finding a star.
 Use profile cloudy in the presence